-- 14.1 Any person who operates a Private Hire service (who is not also a Hackney Carriage proprietor who permits Hackney Carriages to be used for Private Hire) must apply to the Authority for a Private Hire Operator's licence.
-Such licences shall be issued for a maximum of 5 years.
-Application procedures are set out in Appendix N (page 89). - 14.2 A Private Hire vehicle shall only be despatched to a customer by a Private Hire Operator who holds an operator's licence.
+- Any person who operates a Private Hire service (who is not also a Hackney Carriage proprietor who permits Hackney Carriages to be used for Private Hire) must apply to the Authority for a Private Hire Operator's licence. - A Private Hire vehicle shall only be despatched to a customer by a Private Hire Operator who holds an operator's licence.
 Such a licence permits the operator to make provision for the invitation or acceptance of bookings for a Private Hire vehicle.
 A Private Hire Operator shall ensure that every Private Hire vehicle is driven by a person who holds a Private Hire driver's licence. - 14.3 Applications for Operator's licences shall be made on the prescribed form, together with the appropriate fee.
 The Authority will then decide whether the applicant is a fit and proper person to hold an operator's licence.